Brioche Hot Cross Buns

 - Add them to the prepared pan.
 Let them rise in a warm place until doubled in size, approximately 2 hours.

-- Pipe crosses onto the tops of the buns.
+- Mix together the paste for the crosses and pipe crosses onto the tops of the buns.

 - Bake the buns for approximately 28-30 minutes until golden brown.
 Then brush with sugar syrup.

 - Leave the buns to cool for about 20 minutes before eating.
-These warm fluffy sweet rolls are best served with a generous pat of butter.
+These are best served with a generous pat of butter.

 Variations